 Before I fell pregnant with Finn, I had no concept of the world of unparalleled opinion and judgement I was about to enter.
 As a mother you will be judged.
 And it begins pretty much the minute you announce that you are pregnant.

-Because when you become pregnant, you suddenly realize that about 10% of the people you know are actually experts in parenting.
+Because when you become pregnant, you suddenly learn that 70% of the people you know are actually experts in parenting.
+It’s true!
 And if parenting was ophthalmology or civil litigation or macroeconomics, you’d be lucky to have those experts in your circle of friends and family.
 But parenting is about as subjective a subject as you will ever encounter and the biggest lesson I’ve learned about unsolicited parenting advice is that the more you listen to it, the less you listen to your own instincts.

 The parenting experts have two messages for you.
 The first – there is only one way to do this.
 The second – you are doing it wrong.
 When you’re pregnant, it’s the family member who needs to tell you about the mercury levels in the sliver of smoked mackerel you ate on a cracker at a party, or the woman in the grocery line who raises an eyebrow because you have wine in your cart (hey lady, it’s not for me, it’s for my 4-year-old).